monsieurbadia/monsieurbadia/README.md

 ### <img src="./doc/preview/icon-hacker.svg"> Professional Summary

 > *« monsieurbadia has 5 years+ of experience programming stuff.
 He has knowledge of Javascript, browser APIs and modern frameworks.
-He like also compiler science, Rust. »*
+He like also compiler science and Rust. »*

 <img src="./doc/preview/showreal-2019-compact.gif">